hackerb9/vt340test/docs/standards/README.md

 #### Could DEC have used standard character sets?

-On the surface, it looks ike some of DEC's standards _compliant_ non-standard character sets could have been replaced with ones that are actually in the International Registry.
+On the surface, it looks like some of DEC's standards-_compliant_ non-standard character sets could have been replaced with ones that are actually in the International Registry.